aightmunam/aightmunam/README.md

 ### Hi human.
-Or bot? 👋
+Or bot?
+I'm Munam, a 21 year young man that feels very old  👋

-Here are some ideas to get you started:

 - I’m currently working as a Software Engineer @[Arbisoft][https://arbisoft.com/]
 - I’m looking to collaborate on anything that sounds fun. :boom: